cybertraining-dsc/hid-sample/project-paper/README.md

     make

-Please remember that you MUST NOT commit the report.pdf file to the reporsitory.
-If we detect thsi we will remove it and do not review your paper.
+Please remember that you MUST NOT commit the report.pdf file to the repository.
+If we detect this we will remove it and do not review your paper.
 This is to avoid that students submit papers that actually do not compile in LaTeX.
 Make sure you paper always compiles.